-Considering the financial position of the Company, the Board of Directors have not recommended dividend for the year 2019-20.
-Further, as the members are aware, pursuant to the revised terms of the loan (interest free for 20 years) given by the Holding Company, Tata Projects Limited (TPL), your Company is not permitted to declare dividend to the equity Shareholders (including the Holding Company/ promoter) until the re-payment of loan to TPL.
+Considering the financial position of the Company, the Board of Directors have not recommended dividend for the year 2020-21.
+Further, as the members are aware, pursuant to the revised terms of the loan (interest free for 20 years), conversion of ₹ 10.00 Crores payables into loans (interest free for ten years) given by the Holding Company, Tata Projects Limited (TPL), your Company is not permitted to declare dividend to the equity Shareholders (including the Holding Company/ promoter) until the re-payment of loan to TPL.